desmos-labs/introduction/readme.md

 #### Reputation

 The `Reputation` module calculates the reputation of a user based on the activities she has done.
 This feature will be used by other modules to update users' reputations for every chain they have registered on Desmos.

+A user's reputation is related to the following aspects.

+1. Activity
+2. Post attention
+3. No. followers
+4. No. likes
+5. No. comments
+6. No. of shares

+The reputation should be a time sensitive figure.
+A user will lose reputation if she is not active in the community for a period of time.

 #### Post